 a future for coral reefs

-Reef Check Australia offers a unique way for the community to help look after our coral reefs.
-We hope that encouraging more people to participate in our projects will increase general awareness of the crisis facing coral reefs and the importance of environmental conservation.
-This is our way of promoting Citizen Science.
-We aim to foster amongst the Australian population a genuine sense of collective stewardship of Australia's coral reefs.
+Reef Check Australia offers a number of ways for communities to help look after our reefs.
+We hope that encouraging more people to participate in our citizen science projects and hands-on activities will increase general awareness of the threats facing reefs and the importance of environmental conservation and inspire action to address some of our environmental challenges.
+We aim to foster amongst the Australian population a genuine sense of collective stewardship of Australia's reefs.

-Our globally-accredited training program provides our volunteers with the knowledge and techniques they need to gather high quality data that is useful to coral reef managers.
+Volunteer training: Our globally-accredited training program provides our volunteers with the knowledge and techniques they need to gather high quality data that is useful to reef managers.

-Not only do we engage in activities that respond to coral reef deterioration, we also work towards preventing those human impacts that cause the decline.
+Reef IQ: We have plenty of ways to learn more about reefs and why they matter!
 Our education program for children, Reef IQ, includes course materials, workshops and fun activities using coral reefs as a vehicle to encourage sustainable practices amongst young people to protect the environment as a whole.
-By educating children today, we hope to combat the causes of coral reef degradation for tomorrow.
+By educating children today, we hope to combat the causes of reef degradation for tomorrow.